Seeing is believing: Using wearable cameras to understand self-management of heart failure

 ‘These images have been annotated using bespoke software, with only preliminary analysis undertaken.
 The data provides lived experience of heart failure patients, such as dietary intake, physical activity, and medication adherence as well as information about their individual challenges,’ Dr Tegegne explained.

 ‘This data bank of images gives us a unique opportunity to apply machine learning analysis for a more thorough understanding of self management of heart failure.
 This level of detail and context can then be used to fine-tune future self-management programs,’ he said.

-The specific aims of his fellowship are to:
+The specific aims of his fellowship were to:

-The project involves collaborations with the Insight group at Dublin City University, Ireland.
+The project involved collaborations with the Insight group at Dublin City University, Ireland.

 ‘It’s an exciting project that will transform our understanding of home-based care for heart failure patients by shifting the focus from reactive care to proactive self-management support,’ Dr Tegegne said.